 Here are some ideas to make it cyber-riffic.

-With all the money being spent over the previous four days, Giving Tuesday was started as an incentive to give back.
-This is not a commercial holiday in the truest sense.
-The purpose is to kick off the charitable portion of the holiday season.
+With all the money spent over the previous four days, Giving Tuesday was started as an incentive to give back.
+This is not a commercial holiday in its truest sense, and the purpose is to kick off the charitable portion of the holiday season.

-Nonetheless, Giving Tuesday represents an important aspect of your business.
-Being part of a community can be a big boost to your business in many ways.
-Not only is it “the right thing to do,” it can also elevate your business to a place of prominence within the community.
+Nonetheless, Giving Tuesday represents an essential aspect of your business.
+Being part of a community can be a significant boost to your business in many ways.
+Not only is it the right thing to do, but it can also elevate your business to a place of prominence within the community.

-We tend to think of “marketing” as being the things businesses do to generate sales.
+We tend to think of “marketing” as being the actions businesses take to generate sales.
 It’s easy to forget that marketing is really about how you position, promote, and represent your business.
-This certainly entails traditional advertising activities.
-However, it also includes any action your business takes that is publicly visible and showcases your brand’s values.
+This indeed entails traditional advertising activities.
+However, it also includes any action your company takes that is publicly visible and showcases your brand’s values.

-Giving Tuesday, therefore, presents an opportunity for your business to put a great foot forward and help others at a time when people are feeling charitable.
+Giving Tuesday presents an opportunity for your business to put a great foot forward and help others at a time when people are feeling charitable.

 Plan your events and create a promotional calendar to follow.
 Promote your deals early and often during this time period for maximum success.
-Video marketing is a great tool for getting the word out there and being successful this holiday shopping season.
+Video marketing is an excellent tool for getting the word out there and winning this holiday shopping season!